 Texas law might entitle you to compensation for your injuries.
 For a free case evaluation, contact the lawyers of Stewart J. Guss, Attorney at Law, at 800-898-4877, or send us an email through our online contact form.

 The Roads Are Growing More Dangerous—Even in Katy

-Houston area traffic statistics mirror this national trend.
-A recent study by the Houston-Galveston Area Council found that traffic accidents in Houston and its suburbs increased 62 percent from 2011 to 2016.
-The accident rate per 100 million vehicle miles driven also went up during the same time, rising nearly 39 percent.
+Houston area traffic statistics mirror national trends.
+A study by the Houston-Galveston Area Council found that traffic accidents in Houston and its suburbs increased a whopping 62% from 2011 to 2016.
+The accident rate per 100 million vehicle miles driven also went up during the same time, rising nearly 39%.

-Katy might not strike you as a hotbed of traffic accidents, but everyone has seen or heard about accidents on Katy Freeway, Kingsland Boulevard, or Westheimer Parkway, or even just fender-benders when leaving a concert at Legacy Stadium.
-Whether you head to La Centerra to shop or take it easy in Old Towne Katy, every trip carries some risk.
-The Houston area is famed for its traffic—and with traffic comes accidents.
+Katy might not strike you as a hotbed of traffic accidents, but everyone has seen or heard about accidents on Katy Freeway, Kingsland Boulevard, or Westheimer Parkway.
+You could even find yourself in a fender-bender while leaving a concert at Legacy Stadium.
+Whether you head to La Centerra to shop or take it easy in Old Towne Katy, every trip carries some risks.
+So the question is…

 What Steps Can You Take to Avoid Accidents?